nickOnorato/yomamajoke/README.md

 # yomamajoke
-This is a repository to share the code for my @yoMamaJokeBot Twitter bot
+This is a repository to share the code for my [@YoMamaJokeBot] (https://twitter.com/YoMamaJokeBot) Twitter bot.